Actifio/zfdr/README.md

 Without the CSV file we cannot function, meaning we cannot enter a DR situation and then use this function to a run a failover without it.
 We can create one using the imported VMs on the DR/failover side if necessary.
 In the CSV file we normally need to configure the following columns:

+* sourcevmname:  you would normally let the export process discover and populate this column.
+It is mandatory
+* sourcepowerstate:  only populated if you ran export on the production site.
+Use this as a hint whether the VM was ever powered on
+* sourcenicname: only populated if you ran export on the production site.
+Use this to help with network configuration
+* sourceconnectionstate: only populated if you ran export on the production site.
+Use this to help with network configuration
+* sourcemacaddress: only populated if you ran export on the production site.
+Use this to help with network configuration.
+* sourceipaddress: Use this to help with network configuration.
 * phase:  in most scenarios we will start the VMs in phases, which means we run through a phase for each set of recoveries.
 Which phase a VM belongs in cannot normally be guessed.
 It usually needs the Administrator to have a clear understanding of VM creation order.
 * targetvmname.
 For some cases this will be the source VM name, but for testing, this may not work.
 Please ensure this field is set to remove any risk of confusion.
 * targetnetworkname:  This is the name of the network where we want the VM to be placed.
 Note the VM must be powered on to change the network,